Chava-Neumann/english-for-designers/HeadingsLetka.md

 ## The Flight

-- **Mission Statement**: To provide a first-class coffee experience that blends aviation heritage with a warm, welcoming atmosphere.
+- **Mission**: To provide a first-class coffee experience that blends aviation heritage with a warm, welcoming atmosphere.
-- **Core Values**: Quality, craftsmanship, community, sustainability, great coffee and Pinterest worthy visuals.
+- **Values**: Quality, craftsmanship, community, sustainability, great coffee and Pinterest worthy visuals.

 ## Knowing Our Passengers

 - **Who’s on Board?**: Who are our regulars?
 Young hipstergramers, professionals, digital nomads, students, and coffee enthusiasts.
 - **In-Flight Preferences**: What keeps them on board?
 The perfect blend of specialty coffee, cozy and rustic ambiance, and top-tier service.

+## Turbulences

+- **Delayed Departure**: The old logo, while cute, didn’t quite take off.
+Letka was known for its look, not its branding.
+Meanwhile, Klub Letka had a separate identity that didn’t match the café or its atmosphere.
+The result?
+A bumpy flight with no clear connection between the spaces.
+- **The Solution**: To ensure a smooth landing, we needed a branding system that united Café Letka, Klub Letka, and Letec under one cohesive flight path.

 ## Designing the Visual Ticket